OleHolmNielsen/ITwiki/docs/Kickstart.rst

 vmlinuz and initrd.img
 ----------------------

-The boot kernel and initial file system used by PXE_ are the ``vmlinuz`` mini-kernel and the ``initrd`` initial RAM-disk,  respectively.
+The boot kernel and initial file system used by PXE_ are the ``vmlinuz`` mini-kernel and the ``initrd`` Initial RAM-disk,  respectively.
-These should be downloaded from a RHEL/CentOS mirror site.
+These should be downloaded from a mirror site, for example https://mirror.fysik.dtu.dk/linux/.

-On the ``intra5`` DHCP_/PXE_ server these files are placed in ``/tftpboot/CentOS-X.Y`` directory for Centos version X.Y, for example.
+On the ``intra5`` DHCP_/PXE_ server these files are placed in ``/tftpboot/CentOS-X.Y`` directory for CentOS version X.Y, for example.

 The PXE_ boot files in the ``/tftpboot/pxelinux.cfg`` directory must contain ``default.XXX`` files such as ``default.install-centos-4.4-clean`` which contain a reference to the new versions